Zaum – Divination

 But there are also glimpses of excitement on Rewind, Replay, Rebound.
 It’s actually when the band goes all-in on almost pop rock on “Rewind the Exit” that the band is focused and interesting with solid balance

-Unfortunately, those couple of songs are perhaps the only decant examples of the band nailing it and for the most part Volbeat’s seventh album lacks excitement and originality.
-The album closes in an extraordinarily clumsy manner with Michael Poulsen’s ode to his daughter in form of “7:24”.
+Unfortunately, those couple of songs are perhaps the only decant examples of the band nailing it, and for the most part Volbeat’s seventh album lacks excitement and originality.
+The album closes in an extraordinarily clumsy manner with Michael Poulsen’s ode to his daughter in the form of “7:24”.
 The tribute is heartfelt and the intention is noble, but the result is almost as uncomfortable to hear as Mötley Crüe’s own offspring tribute “Brandon”.

-It’s clear that band went into studio determined to make this kind of album, because doing that has not only resulted in constantly increasing success, but also this is what majority of fans want and expect from the band.
+It’s clear that the band went into studio determined to make this kind of album, because doing that has not only resulted in constantly increasing success, but also this is what majority of fans want and expect from the band.
 They succeeded.
 Unfortunately, unlike many of their own influences, they have given up reinventing or experimenting and kicked back with autopilot on.

-Judging from the album and album title the band is where they want to be and couldn’t care less.
+Judging from the album and album title, the band is where they want to be and couldn’t care less.

 https://www.volbeat.dk